crtoomey/etch-a-sketch/README.md

 # etch-a-sketch
-An Etch-a-Sketch project from The Odin Project
+An Etch-a-Sketch project from The Odin Project.